rajusingh7777/singh_raju_spring2017/Final/readme.md

 # Details of the Analysis performed-

-# Analysis 1:
+# Analysis 1: Crime over year besides over week- what crime and why it cause.

-1. Analysing the number of crime indicents in boston over the years.
+1. Analysing the number of crime indicents in Boston over the years.
 2. Through pandas read csv function, access the processed data where merged crime database was placed.
 3. Since, the database has data from Aug 2012 till Apr 2017, I have filtered out the year 2012 and 2017 from this analysis.
 4. Thus, perfomed the anlysis on the crime incidents for year 2013 till 2016.